Jira Salesforce Integration: How to Set up a Two-Way Sync between Different Teams

 How to Choose the Right Integration Tool

-There are several things to consider when choosing an integration solution.
+However, there are several things to consider when choosing an integration solution.
 Every team’s requirements are obviously quite unique, but here is a list of the most important factors that can help you go for the best-suited solution:

 Decentralized Integration